Greensboro massacre: Greensboro Truth and Reconciliation Commission

-That year, a group of private citizens founded the Greensboro Truth and Reconciliation Commission.
-They appealed to the Mayor and the City Council for their endorsement, but failed to gain support.
-The Greensboro City Council, led by mayor Keith Holliday, voted 6 to 3 against endorsing the work of the group.
+The organizers appealed to the Mayor and the City Council for their endorsement, but failed to gain support.
+The Greensboro City Council, led by Mayor Keith Holliday, voted six to three against endorsing the work of the group.
 The three African-American members of the Council voted in favor of the measure.
 The mayor at the time of the massacre, Jim Melvin, also rejected the private commission.
+Without official recognition and authority, the Commission lacked both the power of subpoena to compel testimony, and the ability to invoke the charge of perjury for false testimony.
+"The mandate of the Commission was decidedly specific – no matter how painful it might prove to be, its core mission would be to reveal and disseminate the truth."